 Staged Strategy for Growth

 Frontier Lithium is taking a very systematic, staged approach to advancing the PAK Lithium Project into the lithium market by assessment of producing lithium products through the following sequence:

-Phase I is to produce tehnical grade lithium concentrates.
-Frontier is currently conducting a Pre-Feasibility Study which is supported by recent testwork that produced spodumene concentrate with a grade of 7.13% Li2O from with a corresponding Li2O recovery of 79.4% and iron oxide levels of 0.1% Fe2O3.
+Phase I is to produce technical grade lithium concentrates.
+Frontier has recently concluded the Pre-Feasibility Study supported by testwork that produced spodumene concentrate with a grade of 7.2% Li2O from with a corresponding Li2O recovery of 78.5% and iron oxide levels of 0.1% Fe2O3.
 These results meet expectations from the lithium market’s industrial consumers (technical grade), and consequently exceed chemical grade requirements for further upgrading to produce compounds for the lithium-ion battery market – a global market that is anxious to see a new, serious supplier in a favourable jurisdiction come online as a sustainable source for low-iron, high purity lithium.